trustoverip/spec-up-t-website/docs/various-roles/developers-guide.md

 :::info
 The %s in the npm version command is a placeholder that gets replaced with the new version number.
 When you run the command, npm automatically substitutes %s with the version number you specified.

+npm automatically creates a new Git tag that matches the new version number you specified.
 :::

 Replace `<newversion>` with the new version number (e.g., 0.11.32).